isology/EmployeeManagerFullStack/README.md

+!!!!
+You need node_modules to run this project.
+(Githun does not allow me to upload node_modules because there is too many files.)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.